-Data on adverse events and discontinuations due to adverse events as well as specific adverse events of interest observed in clinical trials with conventional DMARD controls are presented as weighted averages (i.e., according to total sample size across trials) in Table 3.6.
+Data on adverse events and discontinuations due to adverse events as well as specific adverse events of interest observed in clinical trials are presented in Tables 3.6-3.8.
 Of note, these represent events as recorded before treatment-arm crossover was permitted.
 Most adverse events were of mild-to-moderate severity.
 The most frequently reported adverse events were mild infections (upper respiratory tract infections, bronchitis, nasopharyngitis).
 The overall incidence of serious infections, deaths, and all serious adverse events was comparable among treatments, including conventional DMARD therapy.
-As noted in Table 3.6, however, adverse-event rates for tofacitinib were calculated over a 12-week pre-crossover period, versus 24-28 weeks for the other TIMs.
+As noted below, however, adverse-event rates for tofacitinib were calculated over a 12-week pre-crossover period, versus 24-28 weeks for the other TIMs.

-^{}p<0.001.
+\p<0.001.

-[‡]p<0.01.
+p<0.01.